-A pre-submission check (not in use for first step regular project application form) for the application form must be made before the submission.
+A pre-submission check for the application form must be made before the submission.
 To do that, click 'Run pre-submission check' on the Project overview page (Picture 2.).
 The system will perform several controls and will list any missing or inconsistent data and their location in your application form.
 Please note that the pre-submission check does not cover the application form fully, but manual checks are also needed.